RMcCann11/cbwa_ca1/README.md

 As per [java4coding] (https://www.java4coding.com/contents/docker/docker-from-command) the docker FROM command can be used to retrieve a base image from Docker Hub that can be utilised by the build process.
 Furthermore by specifying 'latest' as the releasetag, the latest available build of Alpine will be retrieved.

-As per [dockerDocumentation] (https://docs.docker.com/engine/reference/builder/#from) a name can be assigned to this stage of the build process which can be subsequently referenced through the use of AS.
+As per [dockerDocumentation] (https://docs.docker.com/engine/reference/builder/#from) a name can be assigned to this stage of the build process which can be subsequently referenced through the use of AS, in this case builder.

 ***
 ### Downloading the BusyBox binaries: ###